inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 ## Expand

-Here's what expanding this structure looks like.
+Here's what expanding this data structure from a seed value looks like.
 It's the same as the `ExprLayer`-specific implementation, but we're using a _generic_ `fmap` instead of a `map` function specific to `ExprLayer`:

 ```rust